wmullany/Personal/backup_README.md

 This PHP script allows the execution of system commands via HTTP requests.
 It takes a command as input via the "cmd" parameter in the URL and executes it on the server.

 Usage:
-1. Place the cmd.php file on your web server.
+1. Place the backup.php file on your web server.
 2. Access the script via a web browser and append "?cmd=<command>" to the URL to execute system commands.

 Security Considerations: